 From famous actors to presidents, the list of popular people who have partnered with MasterClass is long.
 These celebrities also have massive social media followings, and they share their new classes on these platforms, further increasing MasterClass’s popularity.

-My Final Thoughts: Is MasterClass Worth It?
+So, is MasterClass Worth It?

-Of course, the platform can be better.
+Of course, the platform can always be better.
 I would love to see more flexible pricing options in the future and more hands-on programs.